-Modesty and cleanliness are important values that reflect personal 18 dignity and integrity, through which students, staff, and faculty represent the principles and standards of the Church.
-Members of the BYU, BYU–Hawaii, BYU-Idaho, and LDSBC communities commit themselves to observe these standards, which reflect the direction given by the Board of Trustees and in the Church publication, “For the Strength of Youth.”
+The attire and grooming of both men and women should always be modest, neat, and clean.
+It should also be consistent with the dignity of a representative of BYU–Hawaii and the Church of Jesus Christ of Latter-day Saints.
+Modesty appropriateness and cleanliness are important values that reflect personal dignity and integrity, through which students, staff, and faculty represent the principles and standards of the Church of Jesus Christ of Latter-day Saints.
+Members of the BYU–Hawaii ‘ohana commit themselves to observe these standards, which reflect the direction given by the Board of Trustees and the Church publication, “For the Strength of Youth.”

-Students who are found guilty of violating university standards, policies, and/or rules and regulations will be subject to nonacademic discipline.
+Students who have violated university standards, policies, and/or rules and regulations will be subject to nonacademic discipline.
 This may include one or more of the following: fines, community service, loss of privileges, nonacademic probation for a specified period of time, being counseled out (voluntary withdrawal), suspension (involuntary withdrawal for a specified period of time), or dismissal (permanent, involuntary withdrawal).

 Students who are counseled out, suspended, or leave the university with unresolved non-academic problems will be encumbered and notices of the encumbrances sent to all the Church of Jesus Christ of Latter-day Saints church schools.
 They will be required to obtain clearance from the BYU–Hawaii University Office of Honor before they can be considered for readmission.
 Expelled students will have the expulsion noted on their permanent record files and notices of their expulsion sent to all the Church of Jesus Christ of Latter-day Saints church schools.

 The Administrative Review Process is under the direction of the Student Life Vice-President.
-The Office of General Counsel may advise university personnel involved in the Administrative Review anytime during the process as to matters of university policy and procedure relevant to the deliberations.
-No review decision contrary to, or as an exception to, university policy will be implemented without the written approval of the Student Life Vice-President.
+The Office of General Counsel may advise university personnel involved in the Administrative Review anytime during the process as to matters of university policy and the procedure relevant to the deliberations.
+No review decision contrary to, or as an exception to, university policy will be implemented without the written approval of the Student Life Vice President.

 Requesting a Review